brooth/jeta-site/mysite/home/markdown/home.md

 At a glance:
 --------
-*Jeta* provides [plenty](/guide.html) of useful annotations that might help you develop java programs quicker and safer.
+Even though *Jeta* is made to help *Java* developers to write source code generators, it also provides [a number](/guide.html) of features, built on the same foundation.
 Let's take a look on a simple example:

 ### @Log
 Whatever logging tool is used in your project, the loggers can be supplied into classes through `Log` annotation.
 By default the logger has a name of the host (master) class: